siadat/netmatch/README.md

 - **Identical event names**: the event names are the same, i.e., `e`, and;
 - **Selector 1 matches label 2**: 1st request's selector (default: `actor != actor1`) matches 2nd request's label (default: `actor = actor2`), and;
 - **Selector 2 matches label 1**: 2nd request's selector (default: `actor != actor2`) matches 1st request's label (default: `actor = actor1`), and;
-- **Enough mates**: each request is asking for 1 other request to sync (because the default value of `mates` is 1) and there are already 2 requests.
+- **Enough matching requests**: each request is asking for 1 other request to sync (because the default value of `mates` is 1) and there are already 2 requests.

 **Note 2**: Because we set `input=yaml` parameters are parsed from request body.
 Alternatively, we could use JSON request body, or URL queries only.
 Using URL queries, we would rewrite the last 2 requests: